Stop Prompt Engineering. Start Context Engineering.

 In 2023, prompt engineering was load-bearing because models were brittle.
 Tiny phrasing changes flipped outputs.
 "Think step by step" added points on benchmarks.
 Few-shot examples were the difference between usable and useless.

-That world is gone.
-The frontier models in 2026 are good enough that how you ask matters far less than what they have to work with when you ask.
+That world has narrowed.
+Frontier models have gotten good enough that how you ask matters far less than what they have to work with when you ask — though truncation, retrieval quality, and tool design can still make a good prompt necessary.

 When I review an underperforming agent today, I almost never touch the system prompt first.
 I ask: